Wangyixinxin/MMedAgent/README.md

 Instructions:

-1. Download the delta weights above and unzip.
+1. Download the delta weights above and unzip the files.
 1. Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 1. Use the following scripts to get original LLaVA-Med weights by applying our delta.
 In the script below, set the --delta argument to the path of the unzipped delta weights directory from step 1.